-Music Major (No Concentration)
+Music Major (General)

-The Music major with no concentration is designed to equip students for advanced studies in music.
-Music elective courses could include music-based technology, composition and orchestration, worship music, or music education.
-Students will graduate having completed the coursework necessary to qualify for graduate level master's programs.
+The General Music major offers six paths of focused studies.
+The Academic Studies elective path and four performance elective paths are designed to equip students for advanced studies in music and will complete the coursework necessary to qualify students for graduate level master's programs.
+The General Music Electives option offers students the freedom to explore topics that spark their passions and interest.
 Students can specialize and focus their electives on the following in-depth studies:

 - Academic Studies

 - Piano Performance and Pedagogy

 - String Performance

 - Vocal Performance: Classical Voice

 - Vocal Performance: Commercial Voice

+- General Music Electives